 As far as conflicts in narratives go, Your Name has two major ones that carry its story and characters forward.
 One resolves itself unhurriedly overtime while the other demands an urgent resolution once known.
 The first is (1) Taki Tachibana and Mitsuha Miyamizu negotiating each other’s lives after finding themselves in each other’s bodies.
 The second is (2) Taki and Mitsuha working with each other to prevent a disaster from occurring/that has already occurred.
 The connection between the film’s narrative and liminal spaces becomes clearer as its story transitions from conflict one to conflict two.

 Act 1 of Your Name begins humorously.
 The film begins with a showcase of our protagonists’ daily and ordinary lives.
 Taki is a high school boy from the city with a part-time job.
 His life is devoid of higher aims, and his routine amounts to drifting from day-to-day, just getting by.
 Mitsuha is a countryside high school girl whose father is the mayor and whose family on her mother’s side owns a Shinto shrine.
 Her life is fairly constraining as a result, and she dreams of escaping the country for the city and freedom.
 Their lives are disrupted when they wake up in each other’s bodies, and the rest of the First Act amounts to them getting into awkward and amusing situations.
 After confirming that they have indeed have different anatomical parts while body-swapped, each character struggles with how they should interact with each other’s friends and do each other’s jobs.
 They end up growing into their forced roles and, to a certain extent, making each other’s bodies their own.
 Mitsuha’s more sensitive and caring disposition while in Taki’s body earns Taki a date with a beauty.
 Taki’s more defiant and cool demeanor while in Mitsuha’s body turns Mitsuha into the object of romantic affection.
 All the while, while possessing each other’s bodies, they are writing notes in journals for the other to read, sending messages to each other via phone, and drawing on each other’s bodies to communicate.
 Their albeit involuntary violation of each other’s bodies, their liminal transformations, awake a change and dynamism in each other.

-Gradually, they fall in love with each other.
+Gradually, they even fall in love with each other.
 And like clockwork at the point of romantic maturation, they suddenly and disconcertingly find themselves unable to body-swap again.
 Notes, messages, and communication completely cease.
 But that’s not all.

 On a tangentially related aside, Shinkai directed another film called 5cm/s.
 In it, a clearly smitten student couple move to different parts of Japan because of family reasons, and the strength of their relationship gradually wastes away due to distances in space and time.
 5cm/s is a film designed to capture the feeling of a love kept forlorn by formidable barriers, but in a world now dominated by near-instant text-voice-video communication and a country known for its reliably fast public transportation, the couple not doing more to keep their relationship strong makes the sentiments that 5cm/s is trying to express less appreciable.
 The male protagonist is crippled by losing his first love to some geographical distance, and yet does not do his due diligence to bridge it when the distance, in reality, is fairly surmountable.
 Shinkai’s Your Name keeps to similar themes from 5/cm while rectifying what undermined the other film from making those themes more compelling.
 Your Name takes well into account the modern world’s conveniences in communication and transportation.
 Taki and Mitsuha are shown constantly communicating with each other beforehand and quite easily before their body swapping escapades end.
 Taki does do his due diligence to figure out where Mitsuha’s town is and even journeys all the way to it to investigate Mitsuha’s whereabouts.
 Compared to the quite surmountable physical distance of 5cm/s, the formidable barrier that the male protagonist encounters in Your Name is one that’s supernatural in character.

 For not only do notes, messages, and communications cease to come.
 Physical records are revised out of existence.
-Their memories of each other start to fade away into ambiguity, and the location of Mitsuha’s town is revealed to be a place of disaster.
+Their memories of each other start to fade away into ambiguity, and the location of Mitsuha’s town is tragically revealed to be a place of disaster.

 Your Name enters Act 2 with tragedy.
 Mitsuha is discovered to have been dead for quite a while, her death the result of a comet that crashed into her town, killing most of its inhabitants and even Mitsuha herself.
 And yet, for some reason, she and Taki have been communicating with each other, possessing each other’s bodies, influencing each other despite being separated by city and countryside, life and death, and past and present.
 The sharpness of Taki’s memories of Mitsuha may be fading away, but the impressions she left on the world while possessing his body were real — if now only roughly and vaguely recalled.
 Taki’s friends remember those periods during and immediately after the body-swapping as him acting unusually sensitive, blustery, and purposeful.
 Taki remembers those periods as forgetting someone important to him.
 Phones and trains aren’t traditionally understood vehicles that can bridge natural dichotomies of space and time.
 Certain rituals, objects, spaces, and even persons, however, have been thought that way customarily.
 It is the latter, and not the former, that serves as the key to a present Taki and a past Mitsuha communing with each other and working together to avert/reverse disaster.

-Liminality is the concept of a threshold separating one dichotomy from another, between and betwixt two different poles and normally mutually exclusive poles.
+Liminality is the concept of a threshold separating one dichotomy from another, between and betwixt two different poles of mutual exclusion.
 The traveler idling at the fork in the road and deciding where to go is in a state of liminality.
 Liminal space imagines that threshold as a physical location where the conditions and entities of one dichotomy can coexist and mix with and into the other.
 The crossroads where the traveler idles is a liminal where a dichotomy of two merges into one and branches into two.
 Many sites of mystic or supernatural significance exist as liminal spaces, either (1) because they were empowered by people to facilitate liminal possibility, or (2) because they were seen by people already as places of liminal facility.
 Demarcated by torii gates, the grounds of a Shinto shrine are spaces where the sacred kami walk alongside and interact with profane humanity, the latter praying and offering gifts to the former in exchange for favor.
 In the countryside, many small Shinto shrines can be found at the mouth of crossroads to shepherd and protect the traveler making their way.
 Liminal spaces can not only be observed at Mitsuha’s family Shinto shrine.
 It is also illustrated at the site of another meteor crash.

 A battered stone shrine, sunken slightly into the crater’s maw, is underneath the only tree in sight.
 Doubly framing the slightly sunken structure are the rising slopes of the crater and an almost perfectly circular moat.
 Throughout history, people have ascribed particularly striking landmarks and other phenomena they’ve come across with special and supernatural significance.
 A particularly majestic or gnarled-looking Japanese cypress might be thought of as being the home or conduit of one or multiple kami.
 Some of these grand or odd looking trees are wrapped with sacred shimenawa (rice straw) rope.
 In that vein, the peculiarly laid out elements comprising the site of this older meteor crash evokes in the audience’s mind the idea that something significant and otherworldly lies within its borders, imbuing it with some form of energy.
 Indeed, it’s within the sanctum of the slopes, the moat, and the shrine that Mitsuha offers and Taki later discovers kuchikamezake, rice wine made ritually with Mitsuha’s spit.